1338/rancher-api/README.md

 # Currrent state
 There still is a lot of API to implement, pulls are welcome.

-## Example importing rancher "projects", where RancherConfig contains:
+## Example importing rancher "projects"
+RancherConfig contains:
 - name
 - host
 - token